CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

 - Task 2: Create an Azure AI project
 - Task 3: Deploy and test a generative AI model

-## Exercise 1: Explore the components and tools of the Azure AI Studio
+## Exercise 1: Explore the components and tools of the Azure AI Foundry

 ### Task 1: Open the Azure AI Foundry portal